nguyenntina/Education-Inequality/README.md

 ## Description:

 This project addresses educational inequality in U.S. high schools by focusing on students' performance on college entrance exams like the ACT and SAT.
+We will be using data science methodology and creating plots to answer this question.

+## Requirements:

+Software and packages that will be used include:

+1. Python
+2. Pandas
+3. Matplotlib
+4. Seaborn
+5. Scikit Learn
+6. Colab

 ## Data: